makersacademy/rps-challenge/README.md

 1. Player: player has a name
 2. Game: can create a game with a player
 3. Player: can choose a move
-4. Game: runs a random computer move
+4. Game: can create a game with a player and a computer
+4. Computer: has same pattern as player
+5. Computer: selects a random move
-5. Game: compares user move against computer
+6. Game: compares user move against computer
-6. Game: declares a winner
+7. Game: declares a winner

 **Edge cases**
 1. Player doesn't enter a name